-Marin County has a special qualities that contribute to a wonderful lifestyle: natural beauty; mild, Mediterranean weather; small, family-friendly towns; easy access to San Francisco, and abundant outdoor and cultural activities.
-This was well summarized by a Marin mom, “Marin is gorgeous, great weather, clean, great shopping, access to healthy foods, wonderful bike paths and access to Mt Tam, Stinson Beach, Phoenix Lake etc. The schools are all good really and it is very safe.” (from the Berkeley Parents Network.)
+First-time visitors and old-timers often say that Marin is paradise.
+The county has special qualities that contribute to an enviable lifestyle: natural beauty; mild weather; small, family-friendly towns; easy access to San Francisco; and abundant outdoor and cultural activities.
+“Marin is gorgeous, great weather, clean, great shopping, access to healthy foods, wonderful bike paths and access to Mt Tam, Stinson Beach, Phoenix Lake, etc. The schools are all good really and it is very safe.” (from the Berkeley Parents Network)

-Everywhere in Marin you are surrounded by natural beauty!
-The land is dominated by Mount Tamalpais with streams and valleys falling through verdant and protected forests of redwood and madrone trees.
-The Pacific Ocean and San Francisco/San Pablo Bays border three sides of the county, creating dramatic coastlines and views.
-Yet, Marinites are close to San Francisco, with the best that a metropolitan area offers.
+Everywhere in Marin you’re surrounded by natural beauty.
+The county is dominated by Mount Tamalpais with streams and valleys falling through verdant and protected forests of Redwood and Madrone trees.
+Marin is surrounded on three sides by water: the Pacific Ocean, San Pablo Bay, and San Francisco Bay, with dramatic coastlines and vistas.

-Marin has a mild, Mediterranean climate with warm days and cool nights.
-May through October, average daytime temperatures are in the 70’s with no rain.
-November through April, daytime temperatures average about 60 degrees in the days with occasional rains.
-Night time temperatures average from the low 40’s to the mid 50’s year round.
-Infrequently, night time temperatures drop briefly to freezing.
+Marin is known for its warm days and cool nights.
+From May through October, average daytime temperatures are in the 70’s with little or no precipitation.
+From November through April, daytime temperatures average about 60 degrees during the day with occasional rain.
+Nighttime temperatures average from the mid 30’s to the mid 50’s year-round, infrequently freezing, with no more than frost on roofs.

-During the winter months, rains are often intermittent, with a day or two of rain followed by days of flawless, blue skies.
-Rain falls an average of 44 days per year, with an average of 37 inches.
-Snow is rare, with a light covering on Mount Tamalpais, above 2,000 feet, every few years.
-Sunny days average 270 per year.
+During the winter months, rains are intermittent, with a day or two of storms followed by days of flawless, blue skies.
+Marin averages 270 sunny days per year.
+Rain falls an average of 44 days per year, averaging 37 inches/year.
+Snow is rare, with a light covering the top of Mount Tamalpais.

 In the summer months, high inland temperatures pull the fog off the ocean to cool San Francisco and parts of the East Bay.
-On these days, fog streams through openings in the mountain to the southern Marin towns (Sausalito, Mill Valley, Tiburon, and parts of Corte Madera).
-The fog often dissipates, yielding warm, sunny afternoons.
+On these days, fog streams through openings in the coastal hills into southern Marin towns (Sausalito, Mill Valley, Tiburon, and parts of Corte Madera).
+The fog usually dissipates by afternoon, yielding warm, sunny skies.

 The mild weather is perfect for Mediterranean gardens, encouraging a wide variety of plants including palms, bougainvillea, roses, citrus, fruit trees, and succulents.
 A challenge for gardeners is to keep up with the vigorous growth of their plants.

-Marin has thirteen small towns and 14 villages.
-The towns, with an average population of 16,000 people, are arrayed across the hills and valleys on the east side of Mount Tamalpais, facing the bay.
-The villages of West Marin are adjacent to parks and farmlands and along the Pacific coast.
+Marin has 13 small towns and 14 villages.
+The towns, which average 16,000 people, are mostly arrayed across the hills and valleys on the east side of Mount Tamalpais, facing the bay.
+The villages of West Marin are adjacent to parks and farmland and along the Pacific coast.

 |Corte Madera||Convenient central Marin town with hills and bayfront.|